Low Income Housing Tax Credit Compliance

 The Low Income Housing Tax Credit (LIHTC), also known as Section 42, was developed to provide incentives for private sector production of low-to-moderate income housing.
 The credits provide a mechanism for funding a wide range of developments, including new construction, substantial rehabilitation, moderate rehabilitation, acquisition, and repair by existing owners.

 In Minnesota, the Minnesota Housing Finance Agency (MHFA) is the primary apportionment Agency of Housing Tax Credits.
 Qualified local cities and counties also have been designated by the Legislature as Suballocators of the tax credit.
-Affordable Housing Connections, Inc. has been designated as the agent to perform certain compliance monitoring functions by these Suballocators:
+Affordable Housing Connections, Inc. has been designated as an agent to perform certain compliance monitoring functions:

 Each Suballocator develops and implements a Qualified Allocation Plan (QAP) for its portion of tax credits and issues a Tax Credit Compliance Monitoring Manual to direct owners and managing agents in tax credit policies and procedures.
 Suballocators directly notify the IRS about project noncompliance and corrective action taken using form 8823.